Claudia915/claudia915.github.io/README.md

 ## First Time Attending a Workshop in Philadelphia!

-Another large part of the hands-on component of this course was also branching outside of the Penn community and looking into the Philadelphia community for opportunities to engage with Digital Humanities as well.
+Next, I want to share another large part of the hands-on component of this course which was to branch outside of the Penn community and looking into the Philadelphia community for opportunities to engage with Digital Humanities as well.

 Here is a link to my [statement where I reflect on my experience at a Philadelphia workshop](reflectionphiladelphia.md)

 ![iffybooks image](iffybooks.png)

 ## Onto What's Next!

+Now that I have reached the end of this course and been able to reflect on some of the amazing opportunities I was able to experience I will talk about what I hope to do with the content that I learned.

 This is a link to my [statement where I look forward to nexts steps following this course](lookingforward.md)